firebase/flutterfire/CONTRIBUTING.md

   "Compare & pull request" button

 Please make sure all your checkins have detailed commit messages explaining the patch.

+For pull requests that affect only one Flutterfire plugin, use a title that starts with the name of the plugin in brackets (e.g. [cloud_firestore]).

 Plugins tests are run automatically on contributions using Cirrus CI.
 However, due to cost constraints, pull requests from non-committers may not run all the tests